AustinCodingAcademy/advanced-syllabus/ReadMe.md

 - :bulb: __Cheat sheet__:
     + [Redux](https://devhints.io/redux)
 - :speaker: __To Do__:
-    + Use checklist to complete one item of the homework project
+    + Use the checklist to complete the homework project
     + Project [Redux Reducers](https://github.com/AustinCodingAcademy/advanced-redux-practice)